In this Section

 Sam has been a governor at Middleton Primary School since before it opened in 2003 and has been chair for the majority of that time.
 Sam is also a Director of the Kingsbridge Educational Trust.

 She has worked as part of the Senior Leadership Team in a School for a number of years, so has an excellent insight into the operational elements, as well as experience in the strategic management of schools.
-Both her boys were educated at Middleton School and more recently at Oakgrove School.

 Sam is passionate about educational excellence, inclusion and for all children to have the opportunity to achieve their full potential.